ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 It's time to deploy the project.
 We'll use `django-simple-deploy`, a tool that automates initial Django deployments.
 With `django-simple-deploy`, you install a plugin for the host you're working with (in this case Upsun), and it takes care of the configuration work necessary to build a working remote version of the project.

 !!! note
     Disclaimer: I'm the maintainer of `django-simple-deploy`.
 I created this project after watching countless Django developers struggle with the initial deployment process.
 It's not just for beginners; it helps *everyone* avoid typos and other small mistakes that cause so many deployment attempts to fail.
+The full documentation for `django-simple-deploy` can be found [here](https://django-simple-deploy.readthedocs.io/en/latest/).

 First, install `dsd-upsun`, the plugin that handles deployment to Upsun: